The Language of Music

 To ask what was Mozart's 'state of mind' when he conceived and wrote the Fortieth Symphony in a fortnight or so in the summer of 1788, three years before his death, or to dismiss such speculations as irrelevant - both these approaches to the work are equally meaningless.
 His 'state of mind' was what it always was, a compound of many conflicting elements; and if physical deterioration and growing penury had brought melancholy uppermost, thereby helping to crystalize this last and finest of his G minor protests against life's terrible sadness, these misfortunes did not in the least prevent him from creating immediately afterwards the last and finest of his C major paeans of life's inexhaustible wellspring of gladness.
 He knew the naked emotional realities of life and could express them to the full in his music; the immediate 'state of mind' forced on the man by the contingencies of physical existence was not important to the creative artist.

 We are assuming in advance that the Fortieth Symphony is a melancholy work, an assumption for which material proof will be forthcoming; and indeed true Mozart-lovers of the nineteenth and twentieth centuries have realized this instinctively, proving that prevailing fashions are all too often set by the uncomprehending.
 But it is precisely these fashions, these dogmas, that we are combating, not merely contradicting, but attempting to prove them wrong.
-My own first experience of the Fortieth Symphony, like that of many other people, was as a child, knowing noting of musical history or aesthetics, or of the many writings about the symphony, but reacting instinctively with the comment 'What a sad piece of music!'
+My own first experience of the Fortieth Symphony, like that of many other people, was as a child, knowing nothing of musical history or aesthetics, or of the many writings about the symphony, but reacting instinctively with the comment 'What a sad piece of music!'
 Yet so excellent a musician as the late Richard Capell declared that he could see nothing of all this supposed melancholy in the work; the opening, he said, belonged to the world of comic opera, being very like the music given to the young girl Barbarina in Figaro, fretting over her lost pin.
 We can call this a blind spot, if we wish, but what are we to reply to it?

 [Deryck does reply by showing in detail, through painstaking musical analysis, that such connections with the ''world of comic opera'' are sheer nonsense.]

-[From this point on the analyses of Mozart's Fortieth becomes more and more technical, more and more incomprehensible for the layman.
+[From this point on the analysis of Mozart's Fortieth becomes more and more technical, more and more incomprehensible for the layman.
 The rest is skipped and so is the whole about Vaughan Williams's Fifth, a work I have never heard a single note from.
 But before quoting the concluding paragraphs of the book, let's finish with Mozart and his ''miracle of formal-and-expressive unity'' in suitable style:]

 My analysis has had to be expressed in the ambiguous medium of words, but let it not be thought that it is intended in any way as a 'translation': it is meant to be a clue, to lead back to the music itself.
 The words 'anguish', 'joy', 'despair', and 'obsession' are only hazy (but, one hopes, basically accurate) symbols for the particular kind and degree of anguish, joy, despair, and obsession which Mozart expressed precisely in his Fortieth Symphony, and which we can only experience by listening to that work.